 The United Nations is using organisational psychology to accomplish its humanitarian goals.
 The US federal government is using organisational psychology to train their employees and develop their leaders.
 NASA is using organisational psychology to get astronauts to Mars.
 Organisational psychology is the scientific study of work, and through using this science, organisations can flourish.

 Though still small compared to some other subfields of psychology, the field of organisational psychology is growing rapidly.
 The number of members of organisational psychology’s national professional organisation called the Society for Industrial and Organizational Psychology (SIOP) more than doubled from 1997–2018.

-In fact, industrial-organisational psychologist was estimated by the US Bureau of Labor Statistics to the fastest growing job in the US from 2012–2022.
+In fact, an industrial-organisational psychologist was estimated by the US Bureau of Labor Statistics to be the fastest-growing job in the US from 2012–2022.
 With the beneficial, impactful work being done, it is easy to see why individuals would be attracted to the field in addition to a competitive salary and wide range of different career paths.

 Organisational psychology as a field is growing, and with it grows the positive impact it’s having on individuals and organisations.